Lesson Plan - Get It!

 Some of these figures of speech are a little tricky to understand.

-In Language features: parallelism, chiasmus and antithetical parallelism, from Mark Birch, parallel structure is explored in depth with special attention paid to chiasmus and antithesis, the two trickiest terms in this lesson's terms:
+Watch the video below to see parallel structure explored in depth with special attention paid to chiasmus and antithesis, the two trickiest terms in this lesson.

 - Ready to identify examples of these figures of speech?